 Then there is the argument that people who have negative experiences are most likely to complain to all of their friends on why they should avoid a company like the plague.
 We are less inclined to spread the word of a positive experience.
 We now all pinpoint United Airlines as one of the worst airlines to select, but do we have a single airline that we pledge loyalty to based on raving fan reviews going viral?

 So, with all of those caveats in mind, keep reading for my guide on how to use Glassdoor if you can’t locate an insider at the company.
 And if you’re interested in watching my YouTube video for even more tips on how to determine if a company is a good fit, I’ve linked it below!

-Glassdoor Reviews: 4 Tips to Assess if Glassdoor is Reliable or Fake News
+Glassdoor Reviews: 4 Tips to Assess if Glassdoor is Reliable or Not